akanainc/freemarker-activity/tools/README.md

 ## Executable jar

-The template-tester.jar can be obtained from the releases section.
+The template-tester.jar can be obtained from the release folder.

 ### Usage